fiskaltrust/release-notes/portal/portal-sprint-78.md

 In the upcoming sprints, the development team will continue to improve the outlet management feature.
 One very frequently requested feature that will be implemented is the bulk import for many outlets.
 Additionally, we will improve the shopping experience so that users are able to buy outlet-based products.

 ## Feedback
 We would love to hear what you think about these features.
-To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).
+To get in touch, please reach out to [feedback+portal@fiskaltrust.cloud](mailto:feedback+portal@fiskaltrust.cloud).